Planning to travel during COVID-19: step by step

 - Read our global COVID-19 health advisory.

 - Read the travel advice for your destination and all your potential transit locations.
-Make sure you understand the risks for every place you're planning to visit.
+Ensure you understand the risks for every place you're planning to visit.
 Check the entry and exit requirements.

-- Find out whether your destination and all your planned activities are covered by travel insurance.
-The advice level of your destination can affect whether you can get insurance, and what's covered.
+- Find out whether travel insurance will cover your destination and all your planned activities.
+The advice level of your destination can affect whether you can get insurance and what's covered.

-- Find out what to do if you test positive to COVID-19 when travelling overseas.
-It’s important you understand the risks of contracting COVID-19 in your destination, including any financial implications this may have for you and those travelling with you.
+- Find out what to do if you test positive for COVID-19 while travelling overseas.
+It's important you understand the risks of contracting COVID-19 in your destination, including any financial implications this may have for you and those travelling with you.

-- Check with your transport operator for their vaccination and testing policy before you book your flights or cruise.
+- Check with your transport operator for their vaccination and testing policy before booking your flights or cruise.

-If you're not fully vaccinated against COVID-19, understand that the risks might be different for you.
+If you're unvaccinated, you're strongly discouraged from international travel due to the health risks posed by COVID-19.
+Understand that the risks might be different for you.
+Airlines and cruise lines may have a vaccination policy that prevents you from travelling with them.
 You may face more difficulty finding flights.
-International passenger caps still apply to unvaccinated travellers arriving in Australia.
-Airlines and cruise lines may have a vaccination policy that prevents you from flying with them.

 2. Plan your trip